dymmond/edgy/docs/test-client.md

 #### What is happening

-Well, this is rather complex test and actually a real one from Saffier and what you can see is that is using the `DatabaseTestClient` which means the tests against models, fields or whatever database operation you want will be on a `test_` database.
+Well, this is rather complex test and actually a real one from Edgy and what you can see is that is using the `DatabaseTestClient` which means the tests against models, fields or whatever database operation you want will be on a `test_` database.